 We finally admitted defeat and didn’t manage to finish all the cakes.
-11 Cadogan Gardens is a gorgeous oasis to escape the hustle and bustle of Sloane Square.
+Champagne afternoon tea at 11 Cadogan Gardens is a gorgeous oasis to escape the hustle and bustle of Sloane Square.
 The perfect place to indulge in a British tradition in stylish surroundings for exceptionally good value.

 What do you like best about afternoon tea?
 Are you a fan?
 Let me know in the comment box below.